leerobo/Bollnas/README.md

 source  venv/bin/activate
 python3 -m pip install -r requirements.txt
 ```

+### Config
+there is a Config.json templete that is loaded into ConfigLoad.py
+This holds the settings for Controllers, SensorHubs, Metrics, openApi Docs and general flags.

+Word too the wise
+The github Config_Template.json needs to be renamed to Config.json for your settings,  dont upload it to github with passwords and IPs in there.

 #### Setup Controller
 If this is a controller install then nano controller.env in controller directory